dvrkoo/DLA/readme.md

 ### 🎯 Lab 3 – Efficient Fine-Tuning for NLP (Sentiment Classification)

-This lab demonstrates two approaches to training a sentiment classifier using DistilBERT on the Rotten Tomatoes dataset:
+This lab demonstrates two approaches to training a sentiment classifier using DistilBERT on the Rotten Tomatoes and sst2 dataset:

 - ✅ **Full fine-tuning** of the DistilBERT model
 - ⚡ **Efficient fine-tuning** using LoRA (PEFT):